Scaling Laws for Imitation Learning in Single-Agent Games: Experimental setup

 \subsection{Atari}

-We chose the following set of \numAtariGames{} Atari games: Battle Zone, Q*bert, Bank Heist, Boxing, Breakout, Name This Game, Phoenix, and Space Invaders.
-We chose these games because they have a reward that is at least somewhat dense (see~\autoref{sec:limitations} for more discussion on this).
+We chose the following set of \numAtariGames{} Atari games: Battle Zone, Q*bert, Name This Game, Phoenix, Space Invaders, Bank Heist, Boxing, and Breakout.
+For a detailed discussion on how these games were selected, please refer to~\autoref{appendix:atari-game-selection}.
 We then perform the following steps for each game.
 First, we train a CNN-based agent with PPO~\citep{schulman2017proximal} in order to get an expert agent.
 Second, we gather a dataset of about 1B samples consisting of rollouts of the expert agent.
 We then train a family of CNN-based agents on this dataset using BC, varying the width of the core CNN and the final linear layer (see~\autoref{appendix:flop-counting}).
 The total number of parameters ranged from 1k to 5M.